apisandipas/facetsdotme/README.md

 2. Add your `DATABASE_URL` environment variable.

 3. Done!
 Your app should successfully deploy.
-Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development.

 ## References